GStreamer/gstreamer/README.md

 ## Development environment target

-gst-build also contains a special `devenv` target that lets you enter an development environment where you will be able to work on GStreamer easily.
+GStreamer also contains a special `devenv` target that lets you enter an development environment where you will be able to work on GStreamer easily.
 You can get into that environment running: